-Further, on February 7, 2020, the Company and its Operating Company entered into a series of transactions that internalized (the "Internalization") the external management functions previously performed for the Company by a third-party manager ("BRE") and asset manager (the "Asset Manager").
-The Company's Articles of Incorporation, as originally filed, contained certain provisions that reflected this external management structure, including provisions to address potential conflict inherent in such structure that no longer exist because the Company is internally managed.
+On February 7, 2020, the Company and Broadstone Net Lease, LLC, its operating company (the "OP"), entered into a series of transactions that internalized the external management functions (the "Internalization") previously performed for the Company by a third-party manager ("BRE") and asset manager.
+The Company's Charter, as originally filed, contained certain provisions that reflected this external management structure, including provisions to address potential conflict inherent in such structure that no longer exist because the Company is internally managed.

-In addition to the revisions proposed above, the Board of Directors is proposing the follow revisions in the Amended Charter:
+In addition to the revisions described above, the Board of Directors is proposing the following revisions to the Charter:

-- Deletion of the definition of "Determined Share Value," which is no longer relevant because the Company is publicly traded, as well as certain conforming changes in connection to the deletion of this term; - · Removal of Section 5.6, which requires approval of the Board of Directors for all borrowings; and - Additional conforming and cosmetic changes throughout the Articles of Incorporation.
+- Deletion of the definition of "Determined Share Value," which is no longer relevant because the Company is publicly traded, as well as certain conforming changes in connection to the deletion of this term; - Deletion of the definition of "Independent Directors Committee," which no longer exists following the Internalization and IPO, as well as certain conforming changes in connection with the deletion of this term; - Removal of Section 5.6, which requires approval of the Board of Directors for all borrowings; and - Additional conforming and cosmetic revisions in connection with the Internalization.